 - Select photos from the media section to use on your flyers, Web site, slides and other promotional materials

-- Fact sheet (.doc 23 kb) Print and leave handy for anyone answering the phone or patron questions
+- Be sure anyone answering the phone or patron questions has the facts.

-- Planning timeline to guide your publicity efforts (.doc 28 kb)
+- Planning timeline (.doc) to guide your publicity efforts

 - Study Guide for Teachers with activities that can be adapted and used for pre-show excitement builders